MindPilot: Closed-loop Visual Stimulation Optimization for Brain Modulation with EEG-guided Diffusion

 \subsection{Real-time Closed-loop Human Experiments}

-To test generalization beyond proxy models, we conducted behavioral experiments with 10 participants (approved by the institutional ethics committee).
+To evaluate MindPilot beyond proxy models, we recruited 10 participants under a protocol approved by the Science and Technology Ethics Committee of Southern University of Science and Technology.
 All participants provided written informed consent.
-In the mental matching task, participants memorized a target image, then rated optimized images on a [0,1] similarity scale (Fig.~\ref{fig:human_exps}A,B).
-These ratings served as ground-truth labels for assessing MindPilot’s ability to steer latent brain states without explicit supervision.
-EEG was recorded concurrently to provide real-time feedback for adaptive stimulus optimization.
-More experimental details are provided in Appendix~\ref{sec:add_human_exp}.
+Group-level trajectory analyses used all 10 participants.
+Four participants were excluded from the correlation analyses because their recordings were classified as having poor data quality, leaving 6 participants for those analyses; the available study materials do not document a quantitative exclusion threshold.
+Appendix~\ref{sec:add_human_exp} reports the protocol and analysis subsets.
+In the mental-matching task, participants memorized a target image and then rated optimized images on a [0,1] similarity scale (Fig.~\ref{fig:human_exps}A,B).
+EEG recorded during image viewing supplied the real-time feedback used for adaptive stimulus optimization; the ratings were used to evaluate perceived similarity to the memorized target.

-Results are shown in Fig.~\ref{fig:human_exps}C-F. Specifically, model-derived similarity scores from EEG responses strongly correlated with human judgments (Fig.~\ref{fig:human_exps}C).
-Across iterations, participant ratings increased steadily, consistent with model predictions (Fig.~\ref{fig:human_exps}D).
-These effects held across both semantic and PSD-driven targets (Fig.~\ref{fig:human_exps}E,F).
-Crucially, the "mental matching" task (Fig.~\ref{fig:human_exp_config_results_emotion}C-E) was deployed as an ambitious "stress test" to probe the limits of fine-grained semantic decoding.
-The moderate performance reflects the intrinsic "sim-to-real" semantic gap and the physiological constraints of non-invasive EEG, establishing a realistic baseline for this frontier challenge.
-Importantly, when applied to a task with a clearer ground truth—emotion regulation (see Fig.~\ref{sec:human_exp_config_results_emotion})—MindPilot achieved highly significant modulation.
-This contrast confirms that the closed-loop optimization framework is robust, effectively steering brain–stimulus alignment whenever the neural target is definable.
+Results are shown in Fig.~\ref{fig:human_exps}C--F. Model-derived similarity scores from EEG responses correlated with human judgments (Fig.~\ref{fig:human_exps}C), and participant ratings increased across iterations (Fig.~\ref{fig:human_exps}D).
+The mental-matching analyses in Fig.~\ref{fig:human_exps}E--F use the six-participant correlation subset described above.
+The separate emotion-regulation task and its rating-driven feedback are reported in Fig.~\ref{fig:human_exp_config_results_emotion}.